 Request For Information (RFI) Process in Construction

 Effective communication is very important for the success of any project.
 Requests For Informations (RFIs) are widely used communication tools for this objective.
-A Request for information is a common practice used to receive written information in a construction project.
+Simply put, a Request for information is a common practice used to receive written information in a construction project.

-Simply put, The Requests For Information (RFI) procedure is widely used in construction projects when it is required to confirm the interpretation of a detail, specification, or note on the construction drawings.
+The Requests For Information (RFI) procedure is widely used in construction projects when it is required to confirm the interpretation of detail, specification, or note on the construction drawings.
 It is also used to secure a clarification from the client that is required to continue the work.

-How to Improve Your Request for Information (RFI) Process
+How to Improve Your Request for RFI Process

 A request for information Requests For Information (RFI) is a preliminary process in defining and performing construction work.
-Larger projects oftenly require more RFI’s to conduct the works.
+Larger projects often require more RFI’s to conduct the works.

 2. Be specific for the information needed.
 By this means you can get a useful response.
 The vendors may not understand if your questions are unclear.

-3. If you request information from the suppliers or subcontractors, give them appropriate time to respond.
+3. If you request information from the suppliers or subcontractors, give them an appropriate time to respond.

 4. If the client requests information from you, remind your team members that responses to RFI’s must be delivered within the time period specified in the contract.

-5. In order to clarify the issue, attach supporting documents such as specifications, manuals, sketches, drawings, etc. to the RFI’s.
+5. In order to clarify the issue, attach supporting project documentation such as specifications, manuals, sketches, drawings, etc. to the RFI’s.

 7. If the responses meet your requirements, mark the RFI status as ‘closed out’.
 If not mark it as “outstanding” in the log.

-9. Send the RFIs to the responsible team member or members and make sure that they received.
+9. Send the RFIs to the responsible team member or members and make sure that they received them.

 10. Ensure that the recipients gave responses to the RFIs and check if they are adequate or not.

-14. Use a software to automate and control your RFI processes.
-There are many softwares available for this purpose.
-These softwares also provide reports on the status of RFI’s.
+14. Use software to automate and control your RFI processes.
+There are many tools and software available for this purpose.
+These tools also provide reports on the status of RFI’s.

 Benefits of the Request for Information (RFI) Process